 But Shetty said to earn another upgrade, Mexico would have to show a material impact from the reforms on trend growth and increased budget flexibility.

 "The bar would be a bit higher in moving Mexico from the 'B' category to the 'A' category because the focus of the discussion would be different," she said.

 Mexico has attracted investor attention over the last year on buzz about the promised reforms and as the country's economic growth outpaced Brazil's.

-Investor sentiment was bolstered by a cut in benchmark borrowing rates in March to a record low of 4.0 percent from 4.5 percent.
+Investor sentiment was further bolstered by a cut in benchmark borrowing rates in March to a record low of 4.0 percent from 4.5 percent.
 Rather than reducing the appeal of domestic assets, the decision was seen as boosting Mexico's economic prospects.